dmotz/trystero/README.md

    )
    ```

-### Running server-side (Node, Bun)
+### Running server-side (Node, Bun, Deno)

-Trystero works outside browsers too, like in Node or Bun.
-Why would you want to
+Trystero works outside browsers too, like in Node, Bun, or Deno.
+Why would you
-run something that helps you avoid servers on a server?
-One reason is if you
+want to run something that helps you avoid servers on a server?
+One reason is if
-want an always-on peer which can be useful for remembering the last state of
+you want an always-on peer which can be useful for remembering the last state of
 data, broadcasting it to new users.
 Another reason might be to run peers that
 are lighter weight and don't need a full browser running, like an embedded
 device or Raspberry Pi.